 - Coastal livelihoods and economies.

 - Food provision and Natural Products

 - Habitats and Species.

-“An annual, all-inclusive analytic for oceans provides policymakers with knowledge to implement successful actions for enhanced sustainable ocean management,” said Dr. Halpern, the lead scientist for OHI.
+“An annual, all-inclusive analytic for oceans provides policymakers with the knowledge to implement successful actions for enhanced sustainable ocean management,” said Dr. Halpern, the lead scientist for OHI.

-Compared to 2012 ocean health index Africa report, 14 out of 36 countries registered crucial improvements in their ocean health scores.
+Compared to the 2012 ocean health index Africa report, 14 out of 36 countries registered crucial improvements in their ocean health scores.
 Countries that made the most important improvements in their scores included Angola that rose from 53.1 percent to 59.3 percent.
 Egypt follows, rising from 65.9 percent to 69.5 percent.

 “By giving a yearly all-inclusive catalog for world ocean health, OHI provides all countries a springboard for examining the status of their ocean and marine resources and environments,” noted Dr. Eva Schemmel, the Science Advisor with Conservation International.